gdiaz384/ADKTools/README.md

 ### To add additional DaRT/WinRE/WinPE.wim images to the USB boot menu:

-- Note: This section of ADKTools is under active development.
+- Note: This aspect of ADKTools is under active development.
 - Background: There are two boot configuration database (BCD) stores used when booting, one for BIOS style booting and one for UEFI booting.
-They should be configured the same so modifying both of these BCD stores with be necessary.
+- They should be configured the same so modifying both of these BCD stores with be necessary.
 - These BCD stores are located at
 ```
 BIOS: WININSTALLER\Boot\BCD